ArielRin/Dave-The-Hedgehog/readme.md

 ## Conclusion

-The metadata for each Dave the Hedgehog NFT enriches the asset with detailed, verifiable, and engaging content, ensuring collectors not only own a unique piece of digital art but also appreciate its conceptual and artistic significance.
+The metadata for each Trump the Hedgehog NFT enriches the asset with detailed, verifiable, and engaging content, ensuring collectors not only own a unique piece of digital art but also appreciate its conceptual and artistic significance.
 For further inquiries or support, feel free to reach out or check our FAQs.

-Thank you for being part of our digital adventure with Dave the Hedgehog!
+Thank you for being part of our digital adventure with Trump the Hedgehog!
 ```

 This rewritten README.md is tailored for a GitHub audience, focusing on clarity, detailed explanations, and structured formatting to engage users and developers alike in the NFT project.